 Having a strong password for the websites you sign into each day is very important to protect you from identity theft and other hacking.
+It’s similar to having a security system with a keypad on your home.
 Many people use easy passwords because they are easy for them to remember but this can make it even easier for hackers to get into these accounts and cause numerous problems.

 Keeping track of multiple passwords and remembering which one you used for each site can quickly become a nightmare.
 This is why password managers have become so popular with business people and those who use the internet for pleasure.

 A password manager is software that generates and stores your passwords for all your sites in a secure manner so you don’t forget them and so they can’t be stolen or hacked into.
 Not only does it provide convenience but it offers a level of security that will bring a lot of peace of mind and deter hackers and identity thieves.

 Although all password managers do relatively the same thing, each one can offer different services and different protection levels.
 Knowing what these features do will help you choose the right one for your needs.